-While we all want to see sound public policies implemented more quickly, as an individual we can take effective action.
+While we all want to see sound public policies implemented more quickly as an individual we can take effective action.
 When considering many options, to align our finances with our faith to protect the planet is the single most effective action we can each take.

 As members, beneficiaries and customers of institutional investors such as super funds, banks and insurance companies, each of us can play a powerful role in moving Australia's economy out of fossil fuels and into clean energy.

 Here's a comparison table for a person with relatively modest retirement savings:

 In order of greater to lesser carbon impact for the typical Australian

 you can bring on the clean energy revolution by taking action today on your:

 Did you know that 55% of the world's superannuation is invested in high-carbon assets while less than 2% is invested in clean energy?
 Have you heard that Australia's big 4 banks are funding coal and gas projects in some of our most precious eco-systems such as the Great Barrier Reef?
 Tell your financial institution/s that profiting from climate wreckage is morally unacceptable and financially risky.

 The single most effective individual action most people can take to combat climate change is to switch to a Superannuation (or retirement or pension) Fund which avoids investing in fossil fuel intensive industries.
 This is because most of our life savings are held by these Funds, large percentages of which are typically invested in coal, oil and gas mining and energy generation.